api3dao/api3-discord-bot/docs/development.md

 ## Curt server

 For development you will need access to the Curt development server or create you own.
-Setting up a development server is a complex task in that you must mirror the categories, channels, and roles of the production Discord server.
-For development you need Admin access on Curt and a server invite link.
-Contact an existing Admin for access.
+Setting up a development server is complex in that you must mirror the categories, channels, and roles of the production Discord server.
+Contact an existing Admin for access via an invite link.

 ## Local repo